-- Are you ready to build your base of supporters?
+- Build your base of supporters

-- Is your family ready?
+- Prepare your family

 - Are YOU ready for the realities of a political campaign?

-- How do I run for local office?
+- Start your run for local office

-- How to file for candidacy
+- File for candidacy

-- Get your campaign finances in order
+- Get your finances in order

-- Recruit volunteers and campaign staff
+- Recruit volunteers and staff

 - Learn the issues

-- Prepare for public speaking and events
+- Public speaking and events

 - Interact with your community and online